-The heart of the algorithm is the function \verb+SelectWinnerEmission+, which loops over partons offering each the chance to emit.
-It finds the generated emission with the highest scale and, provided that this is higher than the minimum allowed scale \verb+t_C+, returns it.
-It assumes that information about the partons in the event, as well as the current value of $t$, are available as global variables.
+The heart of the algorithm is the function \verb+SelectWinnerEmission+, which loops over partons, offering each the chance to emit.
+It finds the generated emission with the highest scale and returns it, provided that this is higher than the minimum allowed scale \verb+t_C+.
+It assumes that information about the partons in the event and the current value of $t$ are available as global variables.

 The function \verb+GenerateEmission+ uses \verb+SelectWinnerEmission+ repeatedly to select a winner emission, calculates the veto probability for this emission and, if accepted, reconstructs the momenta of the produced partons and spectator.